Virgil Calacci - Obituary

 1/

-Virgil was a veteran of the United States Army, and an insurance agent for Farmers Insurance in Wilmington.
+Virgil Calacci, loving father of Pete Calacci, beloved brother of Carol (Steven) Rogers.
+Uncle of Alexander Rogers, Matthew (Morgan) Rogers and Elizabeth Rogers.
+Great Uncle of Mario and Leo Lewis and Easton, Jaycee and Blair Rogers.
+Preceded in death by his parents Peter and Mary Calacci.
+Virgil was a veteran of the United States Army and an insurance agent for Farmers Insurance in Wilmington, OH.
 He was a beloved member of his family and will be dearly missed.

-Mr. Calacci was the loving father of Pete Calacci; beloved brother of Carol (Steven) Rogers; uncle of Alexander Rogers, Matthew (Morgan) Rogers and Elizabeth Rogers; and a great-uncle of Mario and Leo Lewis and Easton, Jaycee and Blair Rogers.

-He was preceded in death by his parents, Peter and Mary Calacci.
+He passed away September 18, 2020, at the age of 80.